markjprice/web-dev-net9/docs/errata/improvements.md

 }
 ```

-In the HTTP PATCH request, you only include the properties you want to change (any omitted properties remain unchanged on the server):
+In the HTTP `PATCH` request, you only include the properties you want to change (any omitted properties remain unchanged on the server):
 ```
 ### Update an existing product unit price and units in stock.
 PATCH {{base_address}}products/78
+Content-Type: application/json

 {
   "UnitPrice": 60.25,